AutoDDL: Automatic Distributed Deep Learning with Near-Optimal Bandwidth Cost: Communication Performance Model

 \section{Communication Performance Model}

-Collective communications are core for distributed deep neural network training.
-The most commonly-used collective is AllReduce~\cite{allreduce}: The weight gradients need to synchronize using AllReduce in data parallelism.
-We also need collective operations like AllGather, ReduceScatter, and AlltoAll for AutoDDL.
-In the literature, Collective performance has been modeled using the alpha-beta model to derive DMM algorithms ~\cite{Schatz2016ParallelMM}.
+Collective communications play a crucial role in distributed deep neural network training.
+The most widely used collective communication operation is AllReduce~\cite{allreduce}, which is essential for synchronizing weight gradients in data parallelism.
+In addition to AllReduce, AutoDDL also requires other collective operations for operator parallelism, such as AllGather, ReduceScatter, and AlltoAll.